 The banjo is as fun to play as the ukulele.
 It is also not that difficult to learn.
 As a matter of fact, I find playing the banjo to be a lot easier than a guitar.
 There are several reasons for this.

-One, tuning it is super easy.
-Tuning a guitar requires adjusting the individual strings to their respective notes.
-You don’t need that in a banjo.
 This musical instrument comes with an open-G tuning.
 You strum the strings as a group.
 And if it sounds like the G note, then you are good.

-Two, there are not that many strings to play on a banjo.
+There are not that many strings to play on a banjo.
 The simplest banjo can only have 4 strings, like the ukulele.
 Of course, if you want to challenge yourself, then you can pick a banjo with 5 or even 6 strings.

 Three, the neck is also slimmer than that of the guitar.
 This is good news for those with small hands.
 They can easily wrap their hand around the neck and press on the strings.